Education advice if you have special educational needs or a disability

 Your EHC plan reviews should help you:

-Your local council offers you lots of help and support, including deciding your next steps in education.
+Your local council will offer you lots of help and support, including deciding your next steps in education.
 This is called the local offer.
 Find your local council to view the local offer on their website.

 Speak to a careers adviser